 If you have questions, please call Social Security, which handles Medicare’s billing, at 1-800-722-1213.

-At its September meeting, the Board unanimously voted to approve a 2.5% cost-of-living adjustment (COLA) increase for eligible retirees and beneficiaries in 2022.
+At its September meeting, the Board unanimously voted to approve a 2.5% cost-of-living adjustment (COLA) increase for eligible benefit recipients in 2024.

-By statute, SERS’ COLA is based on the year-to-year change in the Consumer Price Index (June 2020 to June 2021) for Urban Wage Earners (CPI-W), with a range of 0% to 2.5%.
-While the Board has the authority to adjust the percentage to maintain the financial stability of the fund, data provided to the Board from the actuary indicates that awarding a 2.5% COLA would not materially impair the fiscal integrity of the system.
+By statute, SERS’ COLA is based on the year-to-year change in the Consumer Price Index (June 2022 to June 2023) for Urban Wage Earners (CPI-W), with a floor of 0% and a cap of 2.5%.

 Benefit recipients whose benefit effective date is on or after April 1, 2018, must wait until the fourth anniversary of their allowance or benefit before receiving a COLA.